-Standard 6, Communication.
-A teacher must be able to use knowledge of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom.
-The teacher must:

-A. understand communication theory, language

-development, and the role of language in learning; B. understand how cultural and gender differences can affect communication in the classroom;

-C. understand the importance of nonverbal as well as verbal communication;

-D. know effective verbal, nonverbal, and media communication techniques;

-E. understand the power of language for fostering self-expression, identity development, and learning;

-F. use effective listening techniques;

-G. foster sensitive communication by and among all students in the class;

-H. use effective communication strategies in

-conveying ideas and information and in asking questions; I. support and expand learner expression in speaking, writing, and other media;

-J. know how to ask questions and stimulate discussion in different ways for particular purposes, including probing for learner understanding, helping students articulate their ideas and thinking processes, promoting productive risk-taking and problem-solving, facilitating factual recall, encouraging convergent and divergent thinking, stimulating curiosity, and helping students to question; and be able to plan and manage instruction based upon knowledge of subject matter, students, the community, and curriculum goals.
-The teacher must:

-K. use a variety of media communication tools, including audiovisual aids and computers, including educational technology, to enrich learning opportunities.

 Standard 7, Planning Instruction.
-A teacher must

-A. understand learning theory, subject matter, curriculum development, and student development and know how to use this knowledge in planning instruction to meet curriculum goals;

-B. plan instruction using contextual considerations that bridge curriculum and student experiences;

-C. plan instructional programs that accommodate

-c. pran instructional programs that accommodate individual student learning styles and performance modes; D. create short-range and long-range plans that are linked to student needs and performance;

-E. plan instructional programs that accommodate individual student learning styles and performance modes;

-F. design lessons and activities that operate at

-multiple levels to meet the developmental and individual needs of students and to help all progress;

-G. implement learning experiences that are appropriate for curriculum goals, relevant to learners, and based on principles of effective instruction including activating student prior knowledge, anticipating preconceptions, encouraging exploration and problem solving, and building new skills on those previously acquired; and understand and be able to use formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social, and physical development of the student.
+A teacher must be able to plan and manage instruction based upon knowledge of subject matter, students, the community, and curriculum goals.
 The teacher must:

-H. evaluate plans in relation to short-range and long-range goals, and systematically adjust plans to meet student needs and enhance learning.
+- A. understand learning theory, subject matter, curriculum development, and student development and know how to use this knowledge in planning instruction to meet curriculum goals: - B. plan instruction using contextual considerations that bridge curriculum and student experiences; - C. plan instructional programs that accommodate individual student learning styles and performance modes; - D. create short-range and long-range plans that are linked to student needs and performance; - E. plan instructional programs that accommodate individual student learning styles and performance modes; - F. design lessons and activities that operate at multiple levels to meet the developmental and individual needs of students and to help all progress; - G. implement learning experiences that are appropriate for curriculum goals, relevant to learners, and based on principles of effective instruction including activating student prior knowledge, anticipating preconceptions, encouraging exploration and problem solving, and building new skills on those previously acquired; and - H. evaluate plans in relation to short-range and long-range goals, and systematically adjust plans to meet student needs and enhance learning.